edimoldovan/goweb/README.md

 - preconfigured `.air.toml` to be able to use it out of the box.
 Documentation on options available in the [air](https://github.com/cosmtrek/air) repository.
 Just run `air server.go .air.toml` to start the server app.
 - automatic page reload with a simple socket signalling enabled by [gorilla/websocket](https://github.com/gorilla/websocket)

-## Simple and gih-performing router
+## Simple and high-performance router
 ###
 Even though Go STD provides this functionality out of the box, the [router](https://github.com/julienschmidt/httprouter) ads a few features for convenince and developer experience
 Examples for how to handle a few kinds of routes